The Wildlife Project

 LIZARDS:

-Alvarez, J. A., J. H. Valdez-Villavicencio, J. T. Wilcox, and A. Peralta Garcia.
+Alvarez, J. A., J. H. Valdez-Villavicencio, J. T. Wilcox, and A. Peralta-Garcia.
 2020.
 Bifurcation in the tail of the Black-tailed Brush Lizard (Urosaurus nigricaudus) in northern Baja California, Mexico.
 Sonoran Herpetologist 33:81.
 PDF

 SNAKES:

 Jansen, D. S., and J. A. Alvarez.
-In Prep.
+2022.
 Masticophis lateralis euryxanthus (Alameda whipsnakes).
 Entrapment.
-Herpetological Review.
+Herpetological Review 53:699–700.
+PDF

 Garten, K. M., J. A. Alvarez, and Z. A. Cava.
-2021.
+2022.
 Crotalus scutulatus (Mojave rattlesnake).
 Predation.
-Herpetological Review (In Press - June 2021)
+Herpetological Review 53:338–339.
+PDF

 Alvarez, J. A., K. A. Davidson, F. Villalba, D. Amador, and A. V. Sprague.
 2021.
 Atypical habitat use by the threatened Alameda whipsnake in the eastern Bay Area of California.
 Western Wildlife 8:8–12.
+PDF

 Wilcox, J. T., J. C. Dittes, J. E. Howard, and J. A. Alvarez.
 2021.
 Opportunism and dietary extremism leading to mortality in the gopher snake (Pituophis catenifer).
 Sonoran Herpetologist.
 34:13–14.
 PDF